 The new ICH E9 (R1) addendum on estimands and sensitivity analysis represents a mixture of useful clarifications, trivial explanations (neglecting well-known approaches of evidence-based medicine), and a number of critical issues.

-From a (HTA) point of view, some of the listed estimands are not relevant and cannot be estimated in an unbiased manner.
+From a Health Technology Assessment (HTA) point of view, some of the listed estimands are not relevant and cannot be estimated in an unbiased manner.
 By suggesting these five different strategies without clarifying which of them would be a general or minimum requirement and which of them might only be used as sensitivity analyses or in special situations, the addendum weakens the requirement of robust analyses for regulatory decision-making.

 In addition, for HTA it is essential that data collection for all endpoints is carried out for all patients up to the end of the study.
 We see the danger that, for example, the “while on treatment” strategy described in this addendum will be used as a justification for refraining from endpoint data collection after discontinuation of the initial treatment and will thus jeopardise the analyses required for HTA.
 In addition, this is not consistent with the recently adopted “Guideline on evaluation of anticancer medicinal products in man” (EMA/CHMP/205/95 Rev. 5, compare section “Extended safety data collection”).